-Strengthening Australia’s current learning culture is no easy feat but that’s just what the Australian Learning Lecture (ALL) has set out to do.
+Strengthening Australia’s current learning culture is no easy feat but that’s just what the Australian Learning Lecture set out to do.

-The first theme of the series is ‘Joy and Data’, which looked at the intersection between the joy of learning and the way in which we use different kinds of data to measure, value and enable success.
+The theme of the first lecture was ‘Joy and Data’, which looked at the intersection between the joy of learning and the way in which we use different kinds of data to measure, value and enable success.

 - Defining goal, objectives and key performance indicators

 - Developing and refining the campaign’s key messages to be used in online and printed collateral

 - Developing and refining the narrative and creating content i.e. newsletters, speeches and blogs

 - Managing social media posts and encouraging the online community to participate in the initiative

 - Developing a multi-pronged media plan to raise awareness of the initiative, promote Sir Michael Barber and encourage attendance at the lecture

 - Event management for the pre-lecture reception and inaugural lecture

 Currie worked to implement the strategy in conjunction with the Australian Learning Lecture working group, consisting of representatives from the Koshland Innovation Fund and State Library Victoria.